-In 2010, the Center for the Humanities and the Public Sphere, with the support of the Robert and Margaret Rothman Endowment for the Humanities, began a program to award summer fellowships to tenure-track and tenured faculty in the humanities disciplines.
+In 2010, the Center for the Humanities and the Public Sphere, with the support of the Robert and Margaret Rothman Endowment for the Humanities, began a program to award summer fellowships to faculty members in the humanities disciplines.
 The objective of these fellowships is to allow recipients to make significant progress on existing creative/research projects during the summer months.

 Prof. Hélène Blondeau, Department of Literatures, Languages, and Cultures

 Dr. Blondeau received a Rothman Faculty Summer Fellowship for a project entitled, “The Role of French in the Sociolinguistic Making of Montreal and Brussels: Identity and Variation in Two Francophone Metropolises.”
 Dr. Blondeau will travel to Montreal and Brussels to study the effects of globalization on Francophone linguistic variation in two diverse French speaking cities.